trajceskijovan/Empirical-study-Causal-effect-and-causal-inference/README.md

 **Narative:** This is an original empirical study submitted for the Applied Predictive Modeling course during my second semester at HKBU - Master of Science in Data Analytics and Business Economics.

-# Code, full research paper & empirical study (Jupiter Notebook):
+# Code + research paper (Jupiter Notebook):
 https://github.com/trajceskijovan/Empirical-study-Causal-effect-and-causal-inference/blob/main/COVID-19%20mortality%20rate.ipynb

 # Research question and motivation
 The purpose of this project is to identify the factors correlated with the COVID-19 mortality rate.
-We hope to increase the level of understanding concerning factors that render some states more vulnerable to the virus than others.
-As coronavirus continues its spread across the globe, even modest, but early advances in such knowledge could lead to a significant reduction in loss of life.
+We hope to increase understanding concerning factors that render some states more vulnerable to the virus than others.
+As coronavirus continues its spread across the globe, even modest but early advances in such knowledge could lead to a significant reduction in loss of life.

-The infection fatality rate, the probability of dying for a person who is infected, is one of the most important features of the coronavirus disease 2019 (COVID-19) pandemic.
+The infection fatality rate, the probability of dying for an infected person, is one of the essential features of the coronavirus disease 2019 (COVID-19) pandemic.
 The expected total mortality burden of COVID-19 is directly related to the infection fatality rate.
 Moreover, justification for various non-pharmacological public health interventions depends on the infection fatality rate.
-Some stringent interventions that potentially also result in more noticeable collateral harms may be considered appropriate, if the infection fatality rate is high.
-Conversely, the same measures may fall short of acceptable risk–benefit thresholds, if the infection fatality rate is low .2
+If the infection fatality rate is high, some stringent interventions that potentially also result in more noticeable collateral harms may be considered appropriate.
+Conversely, the same measures may fall short of acceptable risk-benefit thresholds, if the infection fatality rate is low.

-We will examine Population Density and its effect on target variable - Fatality Rate.
+We will examine Population Density and its effect on the target variable - Fatality Rate.

-Population density has a marked impact on spread of the pandemic.
-Population density can be defined as a measurement of the average number of individuals per unit of geographic area (Liu et al. 2020) The higher the population density, the faster diseases can spread.
-Population density is likely just one of many key factors that determine the vulnerability of a specific location to the virus.
-In smaller communities, the virus has targeted nursing homes, community houses, funeral parlors, and of course cruise ships, which are like dense small cities at sea.
+Population density has an impact on the spread of the pandemic.
+Population density can be defined as a measurement of the average number of individuals per unit of geographic area (Liu et al. 2020)$.^{3}$ The higher the population density, the faster diseases can spread.
+Population density is likely just one of many key factors determining a specific location's vulnerability to the virus.
+In smaller communities, the virus has targeted nursing homes, community houses, funeral parlors, and of course, cruise ships, which are like dense small cities at sea.

-We chose mortality rate as our target variable as it is less likely than case rates (e.g. infection rate) to be distorted by local variations in testing policy.
+We chose mortality rate as our target variable as it is less likely than case rates (e.g., infection rate) to be distorted by local variations in testing policy.

 # Target and Focal Variables
 Fatality Rate - Dependent Variable